A: After a portrait inquiry I will meet with the prospective client to discuss

 A. If we meet in person initially my studio is located in Bristol, RI.
 There

 is plenty of parking space.
-We can accomplish a commission via email or snail mail, though.
+We can accomplish a commission via email.

 Q. What are your hours?